 Helping You Plan For The Future With Estate Planning

 A common misconception is that estate planning is only for the wealthy.
-The truth is that everyone should have a plan detailing their wishes regarding the distribution of their assets upon death, temporary or permanent incapacity, and the future of their minor children if they are unable to care for them.
+The truth is that everyone should have a plan detailing their wishes regarding the distribution of their assets upon death, temporary or permanent incapacity, and stating their wishes for the future of their minor children if they are unable to care for them.

 Establishing your estate plan while you are still healthy gives you the power to decide how you want your affairs handled if you are unable to handle them yourself.
 Without a plan, the decision-making power rests with other people who may or may not have your best interests at heart.